 Use Rid-Ox to clean the connection for both the Microphone and the speaker.
 Use the Dielectric Grease on the speaker connection.
-Charge the start fully, then unplug it and store it in a cool, dry place with the charging cable attached (but not plugged into the wall).
+Charge the start fully, then unplug it.
+Store it in a cool, dry place with the charging cable attached but not plugged into the wall.

-Touchpads should be rinsed with fresh water and left to dry thoroughly.
+Rinse Touchpads with fresh water and leave them to dry thoroughly.
 Clean the banana plugs with Rid-Ox and coat with a thin layer of Dielectric Grease.
-Touchpads can be stored on the deck on a cart or in a well ventilated box, but keep them out of the sunlight and away from any sharp objects that might puncture or scrape the surface.
+Store the Touchpads on deck on a cart or in a well ventilated box.
+Keep them out of the sunlight and away from any sharp objects that might puncture or scrape the surface.

 If you have any questions about your equipment or software please don’t hesitate to contact us.
 We love hearing from you!